pareek-naren/io_thon/write_thon/index.md

 How to leverage this trend: Experiment with an AR app

-# 5. More focus on omnichannel delivery
+# 5. More focus on omnichannel delivery.

 Omnichannel delivery provides consumers with a consistent experience from touchpoint to touchpoint.
 For example, if a customer started their interaction with your brand on social media, this experience would continue as the customer moves onto your mobile app and website.